 At Peekskill they met the commander of the 15th – a white lawyer from New York City, Colonel William Hayward.
 Later that summer they were sent to Camp Whitman near Poughkeepsie.
-During that time the Unit was federalized and became part of the U. S. Army.
+During that time the unit was federalized, and became part of the U. S. Army.
 They were then sent to training camps in the South.
 The men met with increasing levels of racial discrimination and harassment by civilians and white troops the farther into the South they went.
-This culminated in the physical assault by white troops of one of the soldiers of the 15th. .
+This culminated in the physical assault by white troops of one of the 15th soldiers.
 Both white and Black soldiers rushed to his defense.

 Hayward was a strong advocate for his men.
 He imposed strict discipline and implored them to ignore racial taunts and insults.
-Confrontations among white soldiers and civilians, and other Black units had resulted in deaths in the past, but after the attack he ensured his men were sent back to New York.
+Confrontations among white soldiers and civilians, and other Black units had resulted in deaths in the past However, after the physical assault Hayward ensured his men were sent back to New York.

 Hayward concluded it would be best to ship the 15th to Europe as soon as possible.
-He discussed the need for this with General John Pershing, the commander of the American Expeditionary Force (AEF), who reluctantly agreed.
+He discussed with General John Pershing, the commander of the American Expeditionary Force (AEF), who reluctantly agreed.
 After several attempts they sailed from New York City, reaching France in late December, 1917; they were among the first American troops to reach Europe.

 In their first months in France the men of the 15th weren’t assigned to combat; they performed general labor duties.
 The deployment of Black troops was a problem for Pershing.
 His nickname was “Black Jack” because he had previously commanded an all Black unit.
-But history gives him mixed reviews about his feelings regarding Black soldiers’.
-While he appears to have strong affection for their loyalty and valor, in his memoirs he indicated they lacked certain abilities.
+But history gives him mixed reviews about his feelings regarding Black soldiers.
+While he appears to have strong respectfor their loyalty and valor, in his memoirs he indicated they lacked certain abilities.
 In 1931 Pershing wrote:

 “It is well known that the time and attention that must be devoted to training colored troops to raise their level of efficiency to the average was considerably greater than white regiments.”